 Atlanta police looking for people of interest in burglary

 ATLANTA, Ga.
-(Atlanta News First) - Atlanta police are looking for the public’s help in identifying persons of interest in a robbery.
+(Atlanta News First) - Atlanta police are looking for the public’s help in identifying persons of interest in a burglary.

-Three people entered the Hype 24/7 at 138 Cone St. NW Dec.
-10 around 3:40 a.m.
-They stole multiple pairs of shoes and clothing items.
-The three are believed to be responsible for similar burglaries at the Hype 24/7 Dec.
-4 and Dec.
-16.
+Two people broke into a business at 3391 Fairburn Road Dec.
+13. A store employee said the store’s front lock was pried open and the men damaged an ATM and stole cartons of cigarettes and lottery tickets.

 Copyright 2022 WANF.
 All rights reserved.